Ntkrell/cape-town/README.md

 ### Day 5
 * [Kleinsky's Deli](https://goo.gl/maps/P3HEG7J4u7t) for breakfast.
 Jewish bites like challah french toast and latke benedicts.
 Our stomaches were a bit off after this meal but it was good anyways.
 * Before heading to the airport, we took a stroll along Beach Road passing Sea Point Pavilion and Milton Beach in Sea Point.

+## Beers
+* We tasted a fair number of beers.
+You can check them out [here](https://untappd.com/user/Jovinslvr/lists/379675).

 ## Things we didn't do
 * Kirstenbosch National Botanical Garden - our Uber driver was born here (probably 1950s) but now it is a garden at the foot of the Table Mountain range